s-hamann/desec-dns/README.md

     create-token        create and return a new authentication token modify-token        modify an existing authentication token
     delete-token        delete an authentication token
+    list-token-domain-policies
-    list-domains        list all registered domains
+                        list all domain policies of an authentication token list-domains        list all registered domains
     domain-info         get information about a domain
     new-domain          create a new domain